Success is where preparation and opportunity meet…

 If the sellers don’t get a professional opinion on price, they could be way off either leaving money on the table or pricing too high where they will have to continue to do price reductions.

 Usually the longer a property is on the market, the more people perceive something is wrong with the house.

 There are 100s of reasons we can list as to why selling by owner is a bad idea, but if you do decide to go it alone, here’s some tips that can help.

 You will need to connect with a title company or attorney to access seller documents and buyer packages in order to legally sell the home yourself.
-Before you decide to do this, give us a call at 727.777.3797 and we can discuss your options.
+Before you decide to do this, email us at firstname.lastname@example.org to get the process started!

 Remember, an attorney or title company is not a realtor, unless they are licensed.
 You will be doing all the marketing, showings, and legwork yourselves.